 - Are there 404 errors (dead pages) anywhere?

-Have site audits changed with Google algorithm updates?
+Have website audits changed with Google algorithm updates?

 With Google continuously updating its algorithms, your website needs to be continuously monitored and in good shape.
 The big G looks at your title tags (and even corrects them in their search results if you don't have one), H1 tags, and what your page is all about by reading the content.